IPMI-ICNS-UKE/Jurkat_cell_segmentation/README.md

 - Task 2: T-cell and bead segmentation and differentiation exploiting two-channel information
 - Task 3: T-cell/bead segmentation and differentiation in single-channel recordings.

-We trained Reservoir Computing models, standard U-Net and convolutional long short-term memory (LSTM) models.
+We trained Reservoir Computing models, standard U-Net and convolutional long short-term memory (LSTM) models (https://github.com/arbellea/LSTM-UNet).
 The scripts are writen in Python 3 and makes use of tensorflow 2.0.0a0., fastai, and echoes (https://github.com/fabridamicelli/echoes).
 Please see the requierments.txt files for all prerequisits in different practices.

 # Data
 The training scripts was tailored for domestic live-cell Ca2+ fluorescence microscopy data.
 Dataset corresponding to each task can be downloaded from  available from the folowing links: